enlacee/devtool/README.md

 - Tecnologies Web
 - Step for config or intall packages y sofware

-Useful for your daily activity  as a developer
+Usefull for your daily activity  as a developer